dart-lang/pub-dev/doc/help.md

   - On the right of the search bar, click the platform filter buttons to filter results to packages supporting the platforms you need support for.

-  - To use platform filters for non-stable platforms (e.g. Flutter Desktop), use the Advanced option on the far right of the search bar.
+  - To use platform filters for alpha platforms (e.g. Flutter Desktop), use the Advanced option on the far right of the search bar.

 ## Search ranking